Takenoko3333/ComfyUI-Rife-Tensorrt/readme.md

 python -m pip install cuda-python==12.8.0
 ```
 Building Tensorrt Engine
-Download onnx from huggingface and build engine, save models dir.
+The following command will automatically download onnx from huggingface, build the engine, and save the model to a directory.
 ```bash
 python -m pip install -r export_trt.py
 ```